-Note: You should cut down on any unnecessary detail if the object is meant to be a background item and not the main focus of the visualization.
+You should cut down on any unnecessary detail if the object is meant to be a background item and not the main focus of the visualization.
 Keeping models simple reduces the file size and speeds up software performance and rendering times.

-- The Extrude modifier is listed directly above the Rectangle object in the Modifier Stack.
-The rectangle's parameters are still accessible and can be changed after the extrude is added. - 8.
-In the Modify tab (), in the Modifier Stack, select Rectangle. it gets highlighted in dark gray.
+8. In the Modify panel (()), in the Modifier Stack, select Rectangle.
+It is highlighted as dark gray.
 In the Interpolation rollout change Steps to 2 and press <Enter>.
-The fillet divisions are reduced, as shown in Figure 3-12.
-(In your projects you might change the Steps to 0 or not use fillets at all, if the object is not a focal point of the visualization.) - 9.
-Save your work as MyLightPole01.max.
+The fillet divisions are reduced, as shown in nFigure 3-14.
+(In your projects you might change the Steps to 0 or not use fillets at all, if the object is not a focal point of the visualization.)

+9. Expand and select Save As and save your work as MyLightPole01.max.